PuttickMacroevolution/motmot/README.md

 <p>We can then compare these simulated data with the empirical data using the function ‘chr.disp.lrt’.
 We will use only 5 simulations from the posterior, this value can be guided by simulations (see Clarke et al. 2017)</p>
 <pre class="r"><code>chr.disp.lrt(emp.tree=emp.tree, emp.data=emp.data, param.out=param.simulation, posteriorSize=5)</code></pre>
 <pre><code>## $estimates
 ##       h.0.est   h.1.est
-## sigma 2.186667 1.973333
+## sigma    0.64 0.8533333
-## a     0.000000 2.880000
+## a        0.00 1.1200000
 ##
 ## $likelihood
-##     h.0.lik    h.1.lik likelihood.ratio.test
+##      h.0.lik    h.1.lik likelihood.ratio.test   p.value
-## 1 0.0436706 0.06160842             0.6882469</code></pre>
+## 1 0.05737843 0.06470222             0.2402543 0.3759775</code></pre>
 <p>The output shows the ‘estimates’ for hypothesis 0 (Brownian motion) and hypothesis 1 (character displacement) with the variance and a values summarised (a is 0 in the Brownian motion model, by definition).
 The second list element ‘likelihood.ratio.test’ shows the likelihood of each model, and the value of the likelihood-ratio test statistic.</p>
 </div>
 <div id="fast-estimation-of-phylogenetic-generalised-least-squares" class="section level1">
 <h1>Fast estimation of Phylogenetic Generalised Least Squares</h1>
-<p>The package <em>caper</em> (Orme <em>et al</em> 2018) offers an excellent model to run Phylogenetic Generalised Least Squares (PGLS) models, but these are based-upon Generalised Least Squares (using variance-covariance matrices) which are substantially slower than using independent contrasts (Freckleton 2012).</p>
+<p>The package <em>caper</em> (Orme <em>et al</em> 2018) offers an excellent model to run Phylogenetic Generalised Least Squares (PGLS) models, but these are based-upon Generalised Least Squares (using variance-covariance matrices) which are substantially slower than using indpendent contrasts (Freckleton 2012).</p>
-<p>In motmot.2.0, code allows for continuous PGLS models can be estimated using contrasts - this gives identical results to <em>caper</em> but is substantially faster, as is shown below.
-At current only continuous data is allowed in the models for motmot.2.0, so if any of the input data are not continuous CAPER or similar should be used.
-Additionally motmot.2.0 onyl estimates Pagel’s lambda rather than other models, such as Kappa as offered by CAPER</p>
+<p>In motmot, code allows for continuous PGLS models can be estimated using contrasts - this gives identical results to <em>caper</em> but is substantially faster, as is shown below.
+At current only continuous data is allowed in the models for motmot, so if any of the input data are not continuous CAPER or similar should be used.
+Additionally motmot onyl estimates Pagel’s lambda rather than other models, such as Kappa as offered by CAPER</p>
 <pre class="r"><code># Data and phylogeny
 data(anolis.tree)
 anolis.tree$node.label &lt;- NULL